-Boeing's Starliner astronaut capsule scores 'bull's-eye' landing in New Mexico
+'Bull's-eye' landing in New Mexico for Boeing's Starliner astronaut capsule

 All past U.S. capsules, including SpaceX’s Crew Dragon, splashed down in the ocean.
 Russia’s Soyuz capsules and China’s past crew capsules made land landings.

-The now-retired Space Shuttle glided in like a plane.
+The now-retired Space Shuttle used to glide in like a massive plane.

-Reporting by Joey Roulette in Orlando, Florida; Writing by Brad Brooks; Editing by Sonya Hepinstall and Frances Kerry
+Reporting by Joey Roulette; Editing by Sonya Hepinstall and Frances Kerry